Qloud-AI/Audio2Audio-Cloudflare-Expo/README.md

 - `--hours`: Token expiration in hours
 - `--help`: Show help

+The token generation script now includes all required security fields:
+- `type: 'bot'` - Required for server validation
+- Proper HMAC-SHA256 signature generation
+- Secure token format compatible with the authentication system

 > ⚠️ **Security Note**: Keep your JWT_SECRET secure and never expose it in client-side code.
 Generate a new secret for each deployment environment.
+Tokens must be generated with the updated script to work with the secure authentication system.

 ## 📱 Mobile SDK Usage